abdelkhalekalashker/sql-course/README.md

 this query is error free because I used inner query to select avg_age and use aggregate function in it to be comapred with outer query.

+note: where clause does not work with alias names because where is performed before select clause, but we can use it if we make this query sub query in another one
 ## Union

 union is used to union two xolumn values to be in one column, output column will